readthedocs-examples/awesome-read-the-docs/README.md

 <!-- subtitle -->

-A list of example projects, useful to learn from and for bootstrapping new documentation projects.
+> A curated list of awesome documentation projects, useful to learn from and for bootstrapping new documentation projects.
 Plus cool real-life usages of Read the Docs.

 <!-- image -->